Whiteknight/StoneFruit/docs/arguments.md

 "POSIX"-style is a little bit different from program to program, and has become quite complex.
 StoneFruit attempts to cover most of the common patterns from modern apps, though there are some ambiguities in the syntax:

-* `-a` is the Flag "a", `-abc` are the three flags "a", "b", "c".
+* `-a` is the Flag "a"
+* `-abc` are the three flags "a", "b", "c".
-* `--abc` is the Flag "abc".
+* `--abc` is the flag "abc".
 * `--name=value` is a named argument "name" with value "value".
 * `--name value` is an ambiguous case which might be the flag "name" followed by the positional "value", or it might be a named argument "name=value"
 * `-a value` is also an ambiguous case, which might be the flag "a" followed by the positional "value", or it might be a named argument "a=value"

-Ambiguities are resolved at execution time, if you ask for the named argument it will be treated like a named argument, otherwise if you ask for the flag or the positional, it will be treated as the combination of flag and positional.
+Ambiguities are resolved at handler execution time, if the handler asks for the named argument it will be treated like a named argument, otherwise if you ask for the flag or the positional, it will be treated as the combination of flag and positional.

 ```csharp
 services.SetupEngine(b => b